Wonde497/Hibir-POS/README.md

 # Hi Team! 👋

-Welcome to the **Nib Bank Geidea POS** project! 🎉 We’re building an awesome Point of Sale app for **Nib International Bank** to streamline their card payment services and make everything run smoothly for merchants. 🚀
+Welcome to the **Hibret Bank Geidea POS** project! 🎉 We’re building an awesome Point of Sale app for **Hibret Bank** to streamline their card payment services and make everything run smoothly for merchants. 🚀

 ## What is this? 🤔